YvonneChen22/final_project/regression-analysis.md

 | freedom_to_make_life_choices |  1.8238357 | 0.9140536 |  1.9953269 | 0.0579853 |
 | perception_of_corruption     | -6.1001405 | 1.5633140 | -3.9020571 | 0.0007172 |
 | generosity                   |  0.8764310 | 0.8352973 |  1.0492444 | 0.3049665 |

+From 2015 to 2019, in Eastern Asian countries, variable “perception of corruption” exhibited extremely high coefficient (-6.1001405) with a significant p-value(0.0007172) indicating that “perception of corruption” had extremely substantial negative impact on happiness score.
+Variable “gdp per capita” exhibited the second highest coefficient (2.6321054) with a significant p-value (0.0000010) indicating that it had essential impact on happiness score.
+However, other variables exhibited p-values larger than 0.05 showing that it was not significant enough to tell that they had impacts on happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in Latin America and Caribbean